Previous chapter | Index | Next chapter

 The person who emerged from the path was a girl from the Nie sect.
 She panted over her knees after she stopped before them, and then rasped out, “We found it!
 Quick, quick, Wen Zhuliu wants us all there.”

 In the commotion that followed, Wei Wuxian found time to calm himself down.
 He walked behind the Gusu disciples and took care to regulate his breathing.
-Soon the sharp taste of bile receded from his mouth.
+Soon the sharp taste of acid receded from his mouth.
 He still wanted to wash it out with liquor, but at least he did not think he would be sick.

 Lan Wangji walked by his side the whole time.
 Wei Wuxian would not have noticed if the man had not taken hold of the stick he was still gripping tightly and said, “Your hand.”